 Military Transfer - Veterans Education Transfer System (VETS)

 Minnesota Transfer - This site enables students, transfer specialists and educators to access transfer information for regional, public, private and out-of-state colleges and universities.

 Transfer Course Evaluation Appeal Form

-Transferology - Transfer students may use uSelect to see how credits earned at other colleges and universities will transfer to Riverland.
-The uSelect website is a user-friendly online resource that includes academic program requirements, course descriptions, and course equivalency guides for schools in Minnesota and other states.
-Students may also view equivalencies in uSelect for standardized college level placement exams (CLEP, AP, IB, DSST/Dantes) and military course work.
+Transferology - Transfer students may use Transferology to see how credits earned at other colleges and universities will transfer to Riverland.
+The Transferology website is a user-friendly online resource that includes academic program requirements, course descriptions, and course equivalency guides for schools in Minnesota and other states.
+Students may also view equivalencies in Transferology for standardized college level placement exams (CLEP, AP, IB, DSST/Dantes) and military course work.

 Glossary of Terms